AirlineDog/science-disruptiveness/README.md

 1. **Data Preprocessing:**
    * Remove HTML tags, numbers, and special characters from abstracts and titles.
    * Lemmatize words in abstracts and titles.
-   * Calculate unique word ratios for titles and unique pair ratios for abstracts.

 2. **Feature Engineering:**
-   * Create additional features based on the dataset, such as the number of references, average reference year, and author affiliations.
+   * Create additional features based on the dataset, such as vocabulary uniqueness, number of authors and references, average reference year, and author affiliations.

 3. **Model Training:**
    * Train various machine learning models, including:
      * Decision Tree Regressor
-     * XGBoost Regressor
-     * LightGBM Regressor
+     * XGBoost and LightGBM Regressor
-     * Voting Regressor
-     * Stacking Regressor
+     * Voting and Stacking Ensemble methods
      * Neural Network
    * Use cross-validation to evaluate model performance and tune hyperparameters.